 Since AWS uses unencrypted files to store credentials and config documents at ~/.aws/credentials and ~/.aws/config, the group scans any infected system that runs on the AWS infrastructure, thus copying and uploading these files to its main server, sayhi.bplace[.]net.

 Further investigation revealed that the stolen credentials had not been used.
-Cado Security stated that credentials created by CanaryTokens.org were sent to the TeamTNT server, but it still showed the files had not been accessed.
+Cado Security stated that the credentials created by CanaryTokens.org were sent to the TeamTNT server, but it still shows that the files have not been accessed.

 “This indicates that TeamTNT either manually assesses and uses the credentials, or any automation they may have created isn’t currently functioning,” the security firm added.

-As per the report, this appears to be the first time that a crypto-mining malware would be deployed to attack the infected servers’ AWS infrastructure.
+As per the report, this appears to be the first time that a crypto-mining malware will be deployed to attack infected servers’ AWS infrastructure.

 However, since most cybercrime groups develop this malware by copying the existing codes, it will not be surprising to see more groups launch sophisticated malware to disrupt the AWS systems.

 TeamTNT is a cybercrime group believed to have gone live in April this year.
 The group functions by scanning the internet for Docker systems with vulnerable management APIs that are not passworded.